 Many people see addiction as something to be ashamed of but the modern view of addiction is to characterise it as a disorder or disease of the brain.

 It is characterised by a very strong compulsion to keep on using, drinking or indulging in the behaviour, even when you know there could be extremely negative consequences.

 Addiction essentially rewires your brain over time, making it incredibly difficult to resist that compulsion without help.
 Thankfully though, like other diseases, addiction can be treated.

 Addiction is also very common and, while it may be more prevalent in certain demographics, alcoholism, drug addiction and other forms of addiction can affect people of any age and background.

-An EU report from 2019 estimated that the UK had more than 341,000 high-risk opioid users for example.
+A British Government Report estimates that the UK had more than 260,000 high-risk opioid users for example.
 There are far more people struggling with alcoholism, partly due to the fact that alcohol is legal, easily accessible and generally more socially acceptable.